-STOCKHOLDER PROPOSALS FOR 2024; IDENTIFICATION OF DIRECTOR CANDIDATES
+STOCKHOLDER PROPOSALS AND NOMINATIONS FOR THE 2025 ANNUAL MEETING OF STOCKHOLDERS; IDENTIFICATION OF DIRECTOR CANDIDATES

-Any stockholder of the Company who desires to submit a proposal for action at the 2024 annual meeting of Stockholders and wishes to have such proposal (a "Rule 14a-8 Proposal") included in the Company's proxy materials, must submit such Rule 14a-8 Proposal to the Company at its principal executive offices no later than December 1, 2023, unless the Company notifies the stockholders otherwise.
+Any stockholder of the Company who desires to submit a proposal for action at the 2025 annual meeting of stockholders and wishes to have such proposal (a "Rule 14a-8 Proposal") included in the Company's proxy materials must follow the procedures set forth in Rule 14a-8 under the Exchange Act and must submit such Rule 14a-8 Proposal to the Company at its principal executive offices no later than November 21, 2024, unless the Company notifies the stockholders otherwise.
 Only those Rule 14a-8 Proposals that are timely received by the Company and proper for stockholder action (and otherwise proper) will be included in the Company's proxy materials.